 – Medium roast for a balanced flavor

-– Roasted in Pozzilli, Italy, in the traditional Italian style
+– Roasted in Pozzilli, Italy, following the traditional Italian method (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

 Brewing with Lavazza Dek

-– Grind the beans for an espresso shot
+– Grind the beans to a fine consistency for an espresso shot (as outlined by Scott Rao in The Professional Barista’s Handbook)

-– Start with the same settings as regular beans
+– Use the same settings as you would for regular beans

-– Produces an espresso shot with ample body, crema, and lingering aftertaste
+– Results in an espresso shot with a rich body, a thick crema, and a lingering aftertaste (the SCA-standard 9-bar espresso definition)

 Conclusion